moneykit/yodlee-api-client/docs/UserApi.md

 Get Access Tokens

-The Get Access Tokens service is used to retrieve the access tokens for the application id(s) provided.<br>URL in the response can be used to launch the application for which token is requested.<br><b>Note:</b> This endpoint is deprecated for customers using the API Key-based authentication <br>and is applicable only to customers who use the SAML-based authentication.<br>
+The Get Access Tokens service is used to retrieve the access tokens for the application id(s) provided.<br>URL in the response can be used to launch the application for which token is requested.<br><br><b>Note:</b> <li>This endpoint is deprecated for customers using the API Key-based authentication and is applicable only to customers who use the SAML-based authentication.<br>

 ### Example
 ```python